gjcooper/dodoc/template_analysis_contract.md

 1. Duties of Consultant.

- a) Consultant shall perform the Data Analysis and perform other tasks as are set forth in requirements specifications for the Data Analysis contained in Schedule A. The parties estimate that the required time for the Data Analysis will total {estimated hours} hours.
+ a) Consultant shall perform the Data Analysis and perform other tasks as are set forth in the Statement of Work for the Data Analysis contained in Schedule A. The parties estimate that the required time for the Data Analysis will total {estimated hours} hours.

  b) Consultant will produce and provide to Owner appropriate detailed documentation for the procedures used in the Data Analysis.

 2. Warranties and Representations.
 Consultant warrants and represents that:

- a) The Data Analysis will meet the requirements specifications of Schedule A hereto, and there will be no known errors, malfunctions or defects in the Data Analysis or any portion thereof at the time of delivery.
+ a) The Data Analysis will meet the Statement of Work of Schedule A hereto, and there will be no known errors, malfunctions or defects in the Data Analysis or any portion thereof at the time of delivery.

- b) Consultant owns or shall own the entire right, title and interest in and to the Data Analysis and all proprietary rights therein, or Consultant has or will have sufficient rights in and to the Data Analysis and all proprietary rights therein to fulfill its obligations under this Agreement.
+ b) Consultant owns or shall own the entire right, title and interest in and to the Data Analysis scripts and all proprietary rights therein, or Consultant has or will have sufficient rights in and to the Data Analysis scripts and all proprietary rights therein to fulfill its obligations under this Agreement.

  c) Consultant has the right to enter into this Agreement, to grant to the Owner the rights and licenses set forth herein, and to perform all other obligations of this Agreement.